 Beta-alanine is often combined with other supplements, including sodium bicarbonate and creatine.

 Many studies have examined beta-alanine and sodium bicarbonate in combination.

 Creatine helps high-intensity exercise performance by increasing ATP availability.

 Beta-alanine may be even more effective when combined with supplements like sodium bicarbonate or creatine.

 Beta-alanine enhances performance by increasing exercise capacity and decreasing muscle fatigue.

-You can get beta-alanine from foods that contain carnosine or through supplements, with the recommended dose being 2–5 grams daily.
+You can get beta-alanine from foods that contain carnosine or through supplements.
+The recommended dose is 2–5 grams daily.

-Although it causes tingling in the skin, beta-alanine is considered to be a safe and effective supplement to boost exercise performance.
+Although excessive amounts may cause tingling in the skin, beta-alanine is considered to be a safe and effective supplement to boost exercise performance.